openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_compute_node.md

 ```
   b.
 To get the information necessary for the cloud init script.
 Go to Virtual Machines.
 ![](/images/azure_vms_link.png)
   c.
-Then click on the login node virtual machine to view it.
+Then click on the virtual machine of the login node to view it.
 ![](/images/azure_vms_view.png)
   d.
 Get the "Private IP" and put that in the cloud init data.
   e.
 Get the "Public IP" and use it to [log in](/general_environment_usage/cli_basics/logging_in/) to the login node.